KunalSachdev2005/Excel_Quote_Processing_API/README.md

 ### Objective
 The primary objective of this project was to create an API that automates the process of validating, extracting, and storing data from insurance quote Excel files into a database, thereby eliminating manual data entry and speeding up the policy issuance process.

-Current Process
+### Current Process
-Underwriter (UW) provides the salesperson with a quotation Excel template.
+1. Underwriter (UW) provides the salesperson with a quotation Excel template.
-The salesperson fills in customer and risk details in the Excel sheet.
+2. The salesperson fills in customer and risk details in the Excel sheet.
-The filled Excel sheet is sent back to the UW for quote calculation and approval.
+3. The filled Excel sheet is sent back to the UW for quote calculation and approval.
-The UW calculates the quote and sends it back to the salesperson.
+4.The UW calculates the quote and sends it back to the salesperson.
-The salesperson informs the customer of the calculated quote and collects a cheque.
+5. The salesperson informs the customer of the calculated quote and collects a cheque.
-The salesperson submits the cheque along with the quote sheet to the operations team.
+6. The salesperson submits the cheque along with the quote sheet to the operations team.
-The operations team manually enters data from the Excel sheet into the front-end application.
+7. The operations team manually enters data from the Excel sheet into the front-end application.
-The operations team issues the policy.
+8. The operations team issues the policy.

-Challenges with Current Process
+### Challenges with Current Process
 Inconsistent Excel quote templates due to:
 Changes in formulas by salespersons.
 Use of obsolete templates.